-Ranked as one of the top 10 islands in the U.S., people flock from all over the globe to experience the San Juan Island’s natural beauty, historic significance, and rare wildlife.
+Ranked as one of the top 10 island groups in the U.S., people flock from all over the globe to experience the San Juan Island’s natural beauty, historic significance, and rare wildlife.
 Our exclusive flotilla takes you around the San Juan Islands’ 172 islands—many of which are completely secluded and only accessible by private boat.
-Lounge on your yacht’s open-air deck with an evening cocktail, make a stop at Sucia Island for an exhilarating hike, eat fresh crab at Roche Harbor, and spot orcas, bald eagles, and more off the shores of Orcas Island.
+Lounge on your yacht’s open-air deck with an evening cocktail, make a stop at Sucia Island for an exhilarating hike, eat fresh crab at Roche Harbor, and spot Orca, bald eagles, and more off the shores of Orcas Island.
 There’s no better way to experience the San Juan Islands than with our flotilla—reserve your spot today.

 Your flotilla takes you to a new destination every day: enjoy a relaxing picnic on the secluded Stuart Island, get a hot stone massage while at Rosario Resort, sip on “high tea” at the timeless Empress Hotel in Victoria, BC, and hike at Moran State Park.
 This trip takes you all around the San Juans: you’ll stop at Stuart Island, Victoria BC, Roche Harbor (on San Juan Island), Sucia Island, Rosario Resort (on Orcas Island), and back to Bellingham Bay.
 Explore all of the best spots and most remote locales of the San Juans—all in one trip.